 The RAM remains unchanged.
 The regular and the Plus versions of the iPhone 8 come with 2GB and 3GB of RAM, respectively, just like both variants of the iPhone 7.
 This is hardly an issue, since excellent iOS optimization ensures superb performance, despite the relatively small amount of RAM.

 The cameras in both the regular and the Plus versions of the iPhone 8 remain largely the same as the last-generation ones.
 The only big improvement is the ability to record 2160p video at 60 FPS, where the iPhone 7 could only manage 30 FPS at this resolution.
 Naturally, this also ups the maximum FPS for 1080p videos from 120 to 240 FPS.

-As mentioned above, the iPhone 8 is the first iPhone to be compatible with the Qi wireless charging standard, and this is one of the few major features that set the iPhone 8 apart from the iPhone 7.
-On top of that, the iPhone 8 also supports fast charging when the phone is charged via a fast charging adapter, but unfortunately, neither a wireless nor a fast charger is bundled with the phone.
+As mentioned above, the iPhone 8 is the first iPhone to be compatible with the Qi wireless charging standard, and this is one of the few dominant features that set the iPhone 8 apart from the iPhone 7.
+On top of that, the iPhone 8 also supports fast charging when the phone is charged via a fast charging adapter, but unfortunately, neither a wireless nor a fast charger is included with the phone.

 iPhone 8 vs iPhone 7

 Here is a quick overview of the specification sheets of the iPhones 8 and 7, both of the standard and the Plus variants.